Current Graduate Courses

 Archaeological Theory

 Provides a survey of theoretical approaches and practice in contemporary archaeology.
 Includes class discussions based on readings, and student presentations.
 Special Note: Graduate students will be assigned more in-depth projects, additional class readings, and mentoring positions for undergraduates.
-Registration Restrictions: Admission to the Master of Arts in Anthropology May be stacked with: ANTH A411
+Registration Restrictions: Graduate standing and admission to the Master of Arts in Anthropology, Bachelor of Arts in Anthropology, or Bachelor of Science in Anthropology May be stacked with: ANTH A411

 (Click on an individual CRN for more information on each offering)